Haplogroup P (Y-DNA): Origin and dispersal

-Karafet et al. 2015 suggests an origin and dispersal of haplogroup P and its ancestral clade K from either South Asia or Southeast Asia as part of the early human dispersal, based on the distribution of subclades of P-P295 and more ancient clades such as K1 and K2.
-However, Karafet, et al. mentions that this hypothesis is "parsimonious" and K may have alternatively originated elsewhere in Eurasia and later went extinct there.
+Karafet et al. (2015) suggests an origin and dispersal of haplogroup P and its ancestral clade K from either South Asia or Southeast Asia as part of the early human dispersal, based on the distribution of subclades of P-P295 and more ancient clades such as K1 and K2.
+However, Karafet et al. (2015) mentions that this hypothesis is "parsimonious" and K may have alternatively originated elsewhere in Eurasia and later went extinct there.
 According to a geneticist Spencer Wells, haplogroup K, from which haplogroup P descended, originated most likely in the Middle East or Central Asia.
-According to Bergstorm et al (2016), haplogroup K2b1 (Y-haplogroup S/M) found in Indigenous Australians and ancestors of haplogroup R and Q (Y-haplogroup K2b2/root P) split in Southeast Asia near Sahul.
+According to Bergstorm et al. (2016), haplogroup K2b1, the ancestor of haplogroups M and S found in Indigenous Australians, and haplogroup P (K2b2), the ancestor of haplogroups R and Q, split in Southeast Asia near Sahul.

 The highest frequency and diversity of haplogroup P clades is observed in Southeast Asia, specifically on the Malay Peninsula and the Philippines.
 To date, the ancestral clade K2b has only been confirmed among the 39,000 year old Tianyuan man.